webdiscus/ansis/README.md

 <a name="using-env-colorterm"></a>
 #### `COLORTERM`

-Hint the color level for auto-detection using terminal emulator conventions:
+Hint the auto-detected color level using terminal emulator conventions:

 | Value                  |                  Level |
 |------------------------|-----------------------:|